ZapoVerde/contextSlicer/README.md

 ```

 ### 2. Run in Development Mode
-This starts the UI server and the file-watching backend simultaneously.
+This starts the UI server (Vite) and the file-watching backend (Express) simultaneously.
 ```bash
 pnpm dev:desktop
 ```